ljbade/wolf4sdl/README.txt

       the default being 640x400.
-      Unlike some other ports, Wolf4SDL does NOT apply any bilinear or similar filtering, so the graphics are NOT blurred but pixelated as we love it.
+      Unlike some other ports, Wolf4SDL does NOT apply any bilinear or similar filtering, so the graphics are NOT blurred but pixelated just as we love it.

 Additional features: